copremesis/simple_attach/README.md

 we don't want to drag or type out 100's of names to images ... when we can select them all using the file explorer then upload them in one swoop with a progress bar status I think that is good for today's standards

-###Chapter 3.
-DB sync and how to migrate uploads as repo automous DB etc ..